Learning and balancing unknown loads in large-scale systems: Model description

-The load balancing policy described above relies on knowledge of the offered load for selecting the optimal threshold, i.e., the value that yields a balanced distribution of the load in the many-server regime.
-In practice, the offered load changes over time due to demand fluctuations, which introduces the challenge of maintaining the threshold aligned with the time-dependent optimal value.
-In this paper we examine a control rule for adjusting the threshold over time to match this time-varying optimum.
+The dispatching rule described above relies on knowledge of the offered load for selecting the optimal threshold value, the one that yields a balanced distribution of the load as $n$ grows large.
+In practice, the offered load is typically unknown and may experience changes over time due to demand fluctuations, which introduces the challenge of keeping the threshold aligned with an unknown and possibly time-dependent optimal value.